Placing the Base Station¶

 Absolute and relative position¶

-ROCK cloud has several ways to determine your position with varying levels of accuracy.
+ROCK Robotic pre-processing software has several ways to determine the position of the LiDAR data with varying levels of accuracy.
 Let's take a look at the illustration below (figure 1).
-The ROCK Cloud algorithm can precisely calculates the distance between the base and R1A rover.
+The algorithms can precisely calculates the distance between the base and R1A rover.
 This distance is called the Baseline.
 The R1A rover position is precisely determined relative to the Base position.
-The more precisely we can locate our base station then the more accurate our location for the rover will be, and as a result, the accuracy for our LiDAR data.
+The more precisely we can locate our base station onto the world, then the more accurate our location for the rover will be.
+The accuracy of the Rover location directly translates to the the accuracy for the LiDAR data.
 Any offset from the true location on the base station from the true location will be directly applied to the rover coordinates offset, and by extension to our LiDAR data.

 It is often enough to know the precise position of an object relative to other objects inside the scan area.
 This would preserve measurements made on the LiDAR model, but lose where these measurements are located on earth.
-However, for applications like surveying and mapping it is critical to get an accurate absolute position for your base station.
-In this case, the offset ΔX, ΔY, ΔZ between actual True position and the Base station position should be avoided or reduced.
+If your LiDAR scan does not depend on knowning the absolute location on earth, then you do not need to know the precise location of your base station.

 The absolute position of the rover and therefore the LiDAR data is accurate only to the same accuracy as the position of the base station.